showcase-msga/showcase/README.md

 The NUC Monitor solves this by:

 - Running silently in the background on each NUC with zero user-facing popups or notifications
-- Taking a screenshot every hour from 8:30am to 5:00pm automatically
+- Taking a screenshot every 30 minutes from 8:30am to 5:00pm automatically, with a random 0-10 minute delay on each trigger to spread fleet load
 - Capturing the full display at native resolution using DPI-aware capture — works on all display types including LEDs, projectors and standard TVs
 - Running in the logged-in user's interactive session so the actual visible kiosk screen is always captured
+- Embedding a black header bar on each screenshot showing the NUC ID, timestamp, and a list of visible windows for quick diagnostic context
 - Uploading each screenshot to a central Google Drive folder named by NUC and timestamp
 - Automatically cleaning up screenshots older than 7 days to keep the folder manageable